 Used to describe people who feel, and often present, as masculine but may not identify as a man.
 Masculine-of-center people may also identify as butch, stud, aggressive, boi, transmasculine, etc.

 Describes someone who expresses gender in a masculine way.
 Someone who is masculine-presenting might or might not also be masculine-of-center and vice versa.

-Usually used to describe a straight man — although some queer men may also use the term — who spends more time on his appearance than is considered normal for men.
+Usually used to describe a straight man, although some queer men may also use the term to describe a man who spends more time on his appearance than is considered normal for men.